 Butane fuel is denser making it slightly more expensive per BTU to heat.
 It also does not work as propane in temperatures below 30°F. You may need to warm a butane canister before the flame will ignite.

 Both types of gas work well in portable heaters.
 Generally, butane stoves have a clip-in connector and propane stoves have a screw on connector.

 Battery Powered Tent Heaters

-Battery-powered heaters might seem like the best option for camping.
-They would require no electricity or gas and they wouldn’t off-gas carbon monoxide.
-But as we mentioned earlier, heaters require a lot of power.
-At this point in time, battery powered heaters are simply too impractical and cumbersome to use for any reasonable length of time.
+Battery-operated heaters might seem like the best option for camping.
+You can use them to heat a tent without electricity or gas, and they wouldn’t off-gas carbon monoxide.
+But as we mentioned earlier, heaters require a lot of power to produce heat and keep a tent warm.
+At this point, battery-powered heaters are simply too impractical and cumbersome to use for any reasonable time.

 Until batteries become even more advanced, it’s best to stick with an electric or gas heater.

 Features To Look For In A Tent Heater